Spin-Charge Groups for Fermions in Fluids and Crystals: General Structures and Physical Consequences: Abstract

 \section{Abstract}

-Known symmetry groups are not sufficient to handle various couplings between spin, charge and spatial degrees of freedom for fermions.
-To fill in this gap, we introduce the spin-charge groups (SCG) to describe the most general symmetries of fermionic systems.
-These groups are composed of the spin and charge operations as the `internal' symmetries, the spatial and temporal operations as `external' symmetries, couplings between them, and projective twists.
-After providing the general group structures of SCG, we study their potential applications in concrete physical systems, including $^3$He superfluids, charge-4e superconductors, collinear magnets with spin-fluxes, and superconductors with coexisting magnetic orders.
-We show that SCG can give rise to extra band degeneracies, Chern numbers and cross spin-charge responses like spin-supercurrents.
-Hence SCG provide a route to classify and explore new phases of matter even when strong interactions are included.
+Known symmetry groups are insufficient to describe the various couplings among spin, charge, and spatial degrees of freedom in fermionic systems.
+To address this problem, we introduce spin-charge groups (SCGs), which provide a unified framework for fermionic symmetries.
+SCGs incorporate spin and charge operations as `internal' symmetries, spatial and temporal operations as `external' symmetries, together with their couplings and projective twists.
+After deriving the general group structure of SCGs, we explore their applications in concrete physical systems, including $^3$He superfluids, charge-4e superconductors, collinear magnets with spin-fluxes, and superconductors with coexisting magnetic orders.
+We show that SCGs can enforce additional band degeneracies, Chern numbers and cross spin-charge responses.
+Hence SCGs provide a symmetry-based route toward the classification and exploration of new phases of matter even when strong interactions are included.